Rahul91/Django_IPL/README.md

 #Project Detail
 A python-django based website, that lets user, suscribe to lastest Pepsi IPL 2015 scores and news.
 The project is up-and-running i.e. deployed on Heroku.
+Notification is the name of Project and signups is the App.

     Link: http://arcane-mountain-4106.herokuapp.com/